 An “extensive” or “debilitating” skin lesion includes a burn that prevents you from working.
 For example, if you experience severe burns on your hands and subsequently have limited function of your arms and hands, you could be approved if you worked at a job that requires use of your hands, such as a software engineer.

 You can also be approved if the pain from your burns keeps you from working.
-For example, a software engineer will not need her legs to be functioning perfectly to do her job, but if she experiences severe burns on her legs and is unable to manage the pain through medication, then she may be approved for disability benefits.
+For example, a software engineer will not need their legs to be functioning perfectly to do their job, but if they experience severe burns on the legs and is unable to manage the pain through medication, then they may be approved for disability benefits.

 When applying for SSA disability benefits, you will be required to fill out and submit a detailed application form, accompanied by medical documentation, such as the following: